 It reminds me of our beloved fictional character, Forrest Gump, who said with the utmost sincerity, “Simple is as simple does.”

-Broken down in the simplest of terms, why do we continually make things, or a life well-lived, more complicated than it really needs to be?
+Broken down in the simplest of terms, why do we continually make things, or a life well-lived, more complicated than it needs to be?

-Or in other layman’s terms: leave well enough alone; if it ain’t broke, don’t fix; love the skin you’re in.
+Or in other layman’s terms: leave well enough alone, if it ain’t broke, don’t fix, love the skin you’re in.

 Maybe when we do finally stop trying to fix everything, including ourselves, we begin to finally understand nothing was broken in the first place and a happy life is just that, a steady and continually shining, beautifully bright blueprint that knows no beginning or end.

-There lies the beauty.
+Therein lies the beauty.
 Life only happens if you truthfully and wholeheartedly live it, not manufactured, but moment to moment.

 Maybe it’s as simple as that, after all?